deepaktabraham/Device-Drivers/Simple Character Driver/README.md

 ### Using the custom IOCTL
-The IOCTL ***CLEAR_BUF*** which clears the device buffer, is declared in the header file mycdev.h Add mycdev.h in your test program, so as to correctly call this custom ioctl.
+The IOCTL ***CLEAR_BUF*** which clears the device buffer, is declared in the header file mycdev.h Add mycdev.h in your test program so as to correctly call this custom ioctl.
 That is, include the following line to your test program (replace <path_to_directory> appropriately): <br />
 ***#include "<path_to_directory>/mycdev.h"***